← Back to blog

 VMs vs Sandboxes vs Cloud Sessions: Picking the Right Compute for AI Agents

-Four architectural options for giving your AI agent a machine to work on.
+Three architectural shapes for the box your agent runs in.
 Each makes a different tradeoff.

-Firecracker microVMs or Docker containers with sub-second boot times and SDK-first APIs.
-Products like E2B are used by Cursor, Perplexity, and Hugging Face to run user-submitted code snippets in isolation.
+Firecracker microVMs with sub-second cold start and SDK-first APIs.
+E2B is used by Cursor, Perplexity, and Hugging Face to run user-submitted code snippets in isolation.
+Fly Sprites (launched January 2026) is a separate Fly.io product targeting persistent agent state on top of Firecracker.

 gibil create --name workstation --repo github.com/you/project --ttl 90m